ioBroker/ioBroker.docs/docs/en/faq/README.md

 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/faq/README.md
 title: FAQ
-hash: Vl15GS8RY54eOBDxIohzQqNiJ0Wvvpux+ot1u4Dnzyc=
+hash: uNyNyjUy0B8kfH4WXOawn1Vv5MHIF4SrObn0UZOHoYs=
 ---
 #FAQ
 ## General questions
 ### What is ioBroker?
 ### What hardware does ioBroker run on?
-What are recommendations? (incl. platforms, power supply, SD card quality ...)
+What are recommendations? (including platforms, power supply, SD card quality...)
 ## Installation
 ### What do I need?
 Which nodejs/npm versions are supported?
 How do I install them?
 ### How do I install ioBroker?
 (Link list depending on the OS)